richard-fine/OpenRCT2-Zonify/README.md

 Allows admin to create "Build zones" and assign them to players so only that player can build in that zone.

 Special thanks to Basssiiie for the template and help!!
+Features:
+New "Zonify" plugin window
+ - Can Add zones
+   - added zones are added to a listview
+- if Zone is created and player tries to build within that zone, error occurs

 Todo:
-- Create popup window when zone is selected
+- Create popup window when zone is selected/clicked
    - Can delete zone
    - can assign zone to player(s)
 - have some sort of representation of the zone seen on the map